 the Project study

 Since 1977, Lake Superior State University’s Aquatic Research Lab (ARL) has been housed in a small, two-story section of the east end of Cloverland Electric’s hydro plant.
 Cloverland and the Michigan Department of Natural Resources have supported the lab, and students handle the day-to-day operations while receiving hands-on experience in freshwater research and fish culture.
 These LSSU graduates obtain jobs in fish and wildlife management, hatchery operations, ecology, and other biological sciences.

-The new CFRE building will be positioned along the St. Marys riverfront near Alford Park.
-The facility will provide space dedicated to public outreach, a K-12 discovery room, office space for researchers, and labs for conducting research on fish culture and management, emerging contaminants, and invasive species.
+The new CFRE building is positioned along the St. Marys riverfront near Alford Park.
+The facility provides space dedicated to public outreach, a K-12 discovery room, office space for researchers, and multiple labs for conducting research on fish culture and management, emerging contaminants, and invasive species.
 In addition, LSSU is working with the City of Sault Ste.
 Marie to create an outdoor educational park surrounding the CFRE that will provide waterfront access to the community.